Sensitivity (song)

 "Sensitivity" is the title of a number-one single by American singer Ralph Tresvant.
-It was the first single from the self-titled debut album of the New Edition frontman since the split of the group.
+It was released in October 1990 by MCA Records as the first single from the self-titled debut album (1990) of the New Edition frontman since the split of the group.
 The hit song spent one week at number one on the US Billboard R&B chart, becoming his biggest hit.
-It also peaked at number four on the US Billboard Hot 100 and number eighteen on the UK Singles Chart.
+It also peaked at number four on the Billboard Hot 100 and number eighteen on the UK Singles Chart.